SwastikSharma1/Token/README.md

 Overview

 MyToken is a simple ERC-20 compatible smart contract written in Solidity.
-It supports minting and burning of a custom token named SATYAMMJHA (abbreviation: SJH).
+It supports minting and burning of a custom token named Swastik (abbreviation: Swa).

 Contract Details